 - Identify all child defendants tried as adults and commit to retrying them in juvenile courts;

 - Close the loophole that allows children aged 16 and over to be tried as adults and face the death penalty;

 - End the use of mass trials, which violate international fair trial standards and deprive children of their rights.

-Can you help us reach 30,000 names by sharing the petition with your friends and family?
+Can you help by sharing the petition and asking others to sign it too?